Larraine Segil

 Larraine D Segil (née Wolf; born June 14, 1947) is a South African-born entrepreneur, attorney, advisor, lecturer, author, board member and urban farmer.
-She is CEO of The Little Farm Company, a Los-Angeles based family holding company which was mentioned in Forbes magazine.
+She is CEO of The Little Farm Company, a Los Angeles-based family holding company that was mentioned in Forbes magazine.
 Segil has been a commentator for CNN and CNBC and has been featured in Fast Company magazine and Bloomberg Business.

 Segil is CEO of the Exceptional Women Awardees Foundation, past chair of the C200 Foundation, and past vice chair of the C200 Governing Board, a global nonprofit group of women executives, and a member of the APCO Worldwide International Advisory Council (IAC).
-She was for 13 years a member of the Board of Frontier Communications and formerly on the advisory board of Edgecast, a content delivery network (CDN) company which sold to Verizon in 2013.
-In 2009, Segil was appointed to the board of the World Health Organization (WHO) Tropical Diseases Group (TDR), in Geneva, Switzerland where she served for 3 years.
+She was for 13 years a member of the Board of Frontier Communications and formerly on the advisory board of Edgecast, a content delivery network (CDN) company, which sold to Verizon in 2013.
+In 2009, Segil was appointed to the board of the World Health Organization (WHO) Tropical Diseases Group (TDR), in Geneva, Switzerland, where she served for three years.

 Early life and education

 Segil was born in South Africa and immigrated to the United States in 1974.
-She attended Kingsmead College, and the University of Witwatersrand in Johannesburg, South Africa where she obtained a B.A.degree in Latin and English and a B.A Honors degree in Latin and Classics.
+She attended Kingsmead College, and the University of Witwatersrand in Johannesburg, South Africa, where she obtained a B.A. degree in Latin and English and a B.A.
+Honors degree in Latin and Classics.
 In the United States, Segil obtained a J.D. from Southwestern Law School and a M.B.A. from the Presidential Key Executive Program Pepperdine University.
 She is admitted to practice law in the State of California and to the Supreme Court of the United States.